Quad bikes must be approved, registered, taxed and have an MOT (if needed) to be used on the road.

 To drive a quad bike on the road you need to have a full car licence or a category B1 licence if it was issued before January 1997.

-You must have a minimum of third party insurance to drive a quad bike on the road.
+You must have third party insurance to drive a quad bike on the road.

 A quad bike can only carry passengers if it is designed to do so and has the right number of seats.
 Check with the manufacturer if you’re not sure.